-Under this standard, revenue is recognized when performance obligations are satisfied, which can be different from the traditional method of recognizing revenue upon delivery or transfer of ownership.
+ASC 606 is the new revenue recognition standard that has significant implications for sales commission accounting.
+Under this standard, revenue is recognized when performance obligations are satisfied.
+The obligations can be different from the traditional method of recognizing revenue upon delivery or transfer of ownership.

 To account for sales commissions under the new revenue recognition standard, companies need to:

 - Estimate and recognize the commission expense when the related revenue is recognized.

 - Determine the transaction price, which varies depending on the performance obligation and the timing of revenue recognition.